elb98rm/postcode-tools/docs/main/installation.md

 # Installation

-There are two to installation:
+There are two aspects to installation:

 * Codebase (required)
 * Datasets (optional)